-Seed storage may be defined, as the method of conservation of seed, obtained from the harvest until they are planted for successful crop production.
-The seeds are required to be conserved through proper Storage for a short or long period.
-During storage of seeds, moisture is controlled properly for the protection of deterioration.
+Definition, Purpose, Importance, Condition, Principles of Seed Storage: Seed storage may be defined as the conservation of seeds obtained from the harvest until they are planted for successful crop production.
+The seeds are required to be conserved through proper storage for a short or long period.
+During the storage of seeds, moisture is appropriately controlled for the protection of deterioration.

 Purpose of Seed Storage

-1. The purpose of seed storage is to maintain the seed in good physical and physiological condition from the time they are harvested until the time they are planted.
+- The purpose of seed storage is to maintain the seed in good physical and physiological condition from when they are harvested until the time they are planted.

-2. To protect seed from insect, pest and disease.
+- To protect seed from insect, pest, and disease.

 Importance of seed storage

-3 It decreases the seed borne disease due to change of local climate at storage.
+- It decreases seed-borne disease due to changes in the local climate at storage.

-1. Seed storage aims at maintenance of its germination capacity more stringent condition are require than those to conserve the nutritional or industrial quality of seed.
+- Seed storage aims to maintain its germination capacity; more stringent conditions are required than those to conserve the seed’s nutritional or industrial quality.

-2. During storage, some of the germination capacity is lost slowly or rapidly depending on storage conditions.
+- During storage, some of the germination capacity is lost slowly or rapidly, depending on storage conditions.

-3. For dry seed storage, the store temperature and moisture will be low at 10°C and relative humidity 50%.
+- For dry seed storage, the store temperature and moisture will be low at 10°C and relative humidity at 50%.

 General Principles of Seed Storage

-In view of the various factors affecting seed viability in storage, the following principles emerge as necessary for good storage
+Because of the various factors affecting Storage’s seed viability, the following principles emerge as necessary for good Storage.

-1. Seed storage condition should be dry and cool.
+- Seed storage conditions should be dry and cool.

-5. Storing of high quality seed only, i.e well cleaned, treated as well as of high germination with vigour and good prestorage history.
+- Storing of high-quality seed only, i.e., well cleaned, treated, and high germination with vigor and good prestorage history.

-6. Determine seed storage needs in view of period or length of storage time, and prevailing climate of the area during storage period.
+- Determine seed storage needs because of the period or length of storage time and prevailing climate of the area during the storage period.

 Stages of Seed Storage

-The seeds are considered to be in storage from the moment they reach physiological maturity until they germinate, or until they are thrown away because they are dead or otherwise worthless.
-The entire storage period can be conveniently divided into following stages.
+The seeds are considered to be in Storage when they reach physiological maturity until they germinate or throw away because they are dead or otherwise worthless.
+The entire storage period can be conveniently divided into the following stages.

-4. In transit ( rail wagons, trucks, carts, railway sheds, etc).
+- In transit ( rail wagons, trucks, carts, railway sheds, etc.).

 Storage of Seed on Plants (Physiologically maturity until harvest)